blairfrandeen/datum/README.md

 Currently this code includes two modules that allow the user to transfer limited data from measurement features in NX into named ranges in Excel.

 ### Requirements
-- Python 3.7 or above
+- Python 3.8.3 or above
 - NX running on Windows.
 This code works in NX 1953, may work in earlier verisons in which NXOpen supports Python
 - Microsoft Excel
-- Python `xlwings` module
+- See `requirements.txt` for full list of modules.

 ### Pulling measurement data from NX with `nx_get_measurements.py`
 Open a work part or assembly that has saved measurement features.
 Use the `Measure` tool and ensure that `associative` is checked under settings - the measurement should show up in the feature navigator.
 Give your measurement a meaningful name such as `MASS`, `SURFACE_AREA` or `DIAMETER`.